-- For the method outlined here to work, you need to trust the computer on your iPhone.
-If your iPhone is completely disabled such that trusting the computer is impossible, you will have to rely on the methods explained in part 2 above.
+- For the method outlined here, you need to trust the computer on your iPhone.
+If your iPhone cannot trust the computer, you will rely on the methods explained in part 3 above.

-- If you use the methods outlined above to restore disabled iPhone you will end up losing your data.
-Most iPhone users would want to know how to restore disabled iPhone without losing data.
+- If you use method 1&2 to restore, you will end up losing your data.
+Most iPhone users would want to know how to restore disabled iPhones without losing data.
+Now, keep move on.

 1. Backup the Device If You Can before Restoring It

 Before restoring your device, it is important to create a backup.
 You can use either iTunes or iCloud to create a full backup.
-If you would want to have a choice on whether to make a full or partial backup, you can use a third-party tool known as iMyFone iTransor.
+If you would want to make a full or partial backup, we recommended you use iMyFone iTransor.

 If your iPhone is disabled, use the solutions we have outlined above to restore it.
+The most easy way to do this is use iMyFone iTransor.
 Make sure that you back up your iPhone before applying the fixes in order to safeguard your data.
 Feel free to leave your comment below.